fritids/wp-fundaments/README.md

 Any custom fields specified here and not mentioned in `$meta_boxes` will be automatically added to the Edit Post page.

 If you add a field name to the `$list_fields` array, it will be rendered in post list table.
 If your field uses a post type as its `type` property, a link to that post will be shown in that column.
+If you set the `visible` key of the field array to `false`, it won't be automatically appended.

 Field labels are rendered in various places.
 They're taken from the field name, by replacing underscores with spaces and running the `ucwords` function over the resulting string.